6 Tips to Improve Your Safety While Driving on Uganda Roads

 0

-1.Extend your vision
+1. Extend your vision

-One of the most important things you can do to be a safer driver is to look well ahead of you when you’re driving, so you can pick up potentially dangerous situations before its too late.
+One of the most important things you can do to be a safer driver is to look well ahead of you when you’re driving, so you can pick up potentially dangerous situations before it’s too late.
 The earlier you spot a potential hazard, the more time you will have to take evasive action.

-Rather than looking only as far as the vehicle in front of you when driving, you should actually be scanning the road in front to a distance of at least 12 seconds ahead of where your car is – that is, the place you will be after driving for 12 seconds.
+Rather than looking only as far as the vehicle in front of you when driving, you should be scanning the road in front to a distance of at least 12 seconds ahead of where your car is – that is, the place you will be after driving for 12 seconds.

 2. Keep your eyes moving